XiwenChen-Clemson/INF502/Assignment 1.md

 **4. Write a function with the following signature:** `odd_even_filter(numbers)`.
 ### description
 First, initialize the two sublists and output list by function 'list()'.
 Then deploy a loop to determine each element of the input list is odd or even, and apply 'list.append()' to assign the element to its corresponding sublists.
-Finally, apply 'list.append()' to cascade to sublists and output it.
+Finally, apply 'list.append()' to cascade two sublists and output it.
 ### source code
 ```python
 def odd_even_filter(numbers):